anoma/namada/README.md

 # Build the provided validity predicate and transaction wasm modules
 make build-wasm-scripts-docker

-# Development (debug) build Anoma, which includes a validator and some default
+# Development (debug) build Namada, which includes a validator and some default
 # accounts, whose keys and addresses are available in the wallet
-ANOMA_DEV=true make
+NAMADA_DEV=true make
 ```

 ### Before submitting a PR, pls make sure to run the following